yigitaksoy/Wonderdam/README.md

 - Page features a clean form for users to use, outlining all the required information in the form.
 - Form features an image preview section allowing users to see their post images before uploading.
 - Using file upload, and Cloudinary service, form allows users to easily upload their image to the cloud, and eliminates the hassle of looking for image urls.
-- File upload function allows user to only upload image files such as jpeg, jpg, and png.
+- File upload input allows user to only upload image files such as jpeg, jpg, and png.
 Any other file extensions are restricted.
 - After submission, form checks if the current Post title exits in the database, restricting users from adding duplicate posts.
 - Upon successful post, user get redirected to the homepage and greeted with a success message.